SakthivelRavi/ArrestPrediction/MidtermReport.md

 - Bridget Cheng (bjc267)

 ## Introduction
-The city of Chicago has witnessed a stunning 9,589 crimes reported thus far in the month of September.
-This is only the tip of the iceberg when you consider the many crimes which go unreported to begin with.
-The Chicago police force is tasked with securing the safety of its citizens and yet, of the many crimes reported, only a small fraction will eventually result in an arrest.
-In examining the efficacy of the police, a natural question to ask is which factors determine whether or not a crime will be solved.
+We set out to predict the probability of an arrest being made for a crime ocurring at a given time and place in the city of Chicago.
+Chicago, with its famously high crime rate, and heavy municipal investment in making its data available online is a natural target for analysis of police efficacy.
+We used the CLEAR dataset, listing all reported crimes from 2001 until the present day (with the exception of murder) to build our model.

 This sort of analysis could lead to insights into deficiencies in policing - perhaps certain areas of the city are systematically under policed or certain types of crime are systematically under investigated.
 Analyzing the nature and features of crimes committed in the past to identify these biases will allow us to improve the dispatchment of our police force and procedures for handling specific types of crime in the future.
-Specifically we aim to answer the following question: if a crime of a given type occurs at a given time and location in the city of Chicago, will the police eventually arrest someone for it.

 ## Feature Analysis